MicrosoftDocs/defender-docs/defender-endpoint/api/exposed-apis-create-app-partners.md

    You need your application to be approved in each customer tenant where you intend to use it.
 This approval is necessary because your application interacts with Microsoft Defender for Endpoint application on behalf of your customer.

-   A user with **Global Administrator** from your customer's tenant need to select the consent link and approve your application.
+   A user account with appropriate permissions for your customer's tenant must select the consent link and approve your application.

-   Consent link is of the form:
+   The consent link is of the form:

    ```http
    https://login.microsoftonline.com/common/oauth2/authorize?prompt=consent&client_id=00000000-0000-0000-0000-000000000000&response_type=code&sso_reload=true